 - Limited liability company (LLC): In an LLC, you and your business are separate entities—mostly.
 If your business owes a debt, you aren’t personally liable, but your business’s accounts are.
 Despite this, you can pass profits and losses through to your personal income and avoid paying corporate tax, but you’ll still need to pay self-employment taxes.
 Several huge companies, like Johnson & Johnson and Exxon Mobil, are LLCs, although many small businesses go this route, too.

 - Corporation: This common business structure separates businesses from the people who own them—the shareholders—holding only the business liable for any debts or lawsuits.
 Corporations must pay income tax on profits, however, and they are complicated to set up and maintain.
 The types of corporations are an alphabet soup of C corps, S corps, B corps, close corporations, and nonprofit corporations.
-You can learn more about these different corporation types in our beginner’s guide to business structure.

 Each of these business structures comes with different requirements for filing taxes and becoming legally established as a business.
 Tools like ZenBusiness can help you manage the often-overwhelming paperwork you’ll need to do.